Rusketh/JellyMusic/ReadMe.md

 **Note:** Your public address for the server needs to run on port `443`, and your reverse proxy should handle the redirect to the specified `PORT`.

+### Data Directory

+The **configuration file** for Jelly Music, as well as the **SQLite database** used to store the song queue for each connected device, are saved within the `/data` directory.

+**Important Considerations:**

+-   This directory **must be mapped as a volume** in your Docker container to ensure data persistence.
+Without it, your configurations and device queues will be lost when the container stops or is removed.

+-   The SQLite database stores per-device queues.
+While efforts are made to manage its size, please be aware that its growth and cleanup are not guaranteed to be optimized in this alpha stage.

+#### Docker Volume Mapping

+Here's an example of how to include the volume mount in your `docker run` command:

+``docker run -d \ -p 80:8080 \ -e JELLYFIN_HOST="https://your.jellyfin.server" \ -e JELLYFIN_KEY="your_jellyfin_api_key" \ -e SKILL_NAME="Jelly Music" \ -e PORT="8080" \ --name jelly-music-app \ -v "/data:/data" ``

 ---

 ## Alexa Skill Setup